RoboStack/ros-humble/CONTRIBUTING.md

 2. Create a new conda environment and add the conda-forge and robostack channels:
 ```
-conda create -n ros_galactic python=3.9
+conda create -n ros_humble python=3.9
-conda activate ros_galactic
+conda activate ros_humble
 conda config --append channels defaults
 conda config --add channels conda-forge
-conda config --add channels robostack-experimental
+conda config --add channels robostack-humble
-conda config --set channel_priority strict
 ```
 3. Install some dependencies:
 ```
 mamba install anaconda-client catkin_pkg ruamel_yaml rosdistro empy networkx requests ruamel ruamel.yaml boa
 ```
 4. Install vinca: `pip install git+https://github.com/RoboStack/vinca.git@master --no-deps`
-5. Clone this repo: `git clone https://github.com/RoboStack/ros-galactic.git`
+5. Clone this repo: `git clone https://github.com/RoboStack/ros-humble.git`
-6. `cd ros-galactic`
+6. `cd ros-humble`
 7. `cp vinca_linux_64.yaml vinca.yaml` (replace with your platform as necessary)
 8. Modify `vinca.yaml` as you please, e.g. add new packages to be built.
 9. Run vinca to generate the recipe by executing `vinca --multiple`
-10. Copy the generated recipe to the current folder: `cp recipes/ros-galactic-XXX.yaml recipe.yaml` - note that at least one package needs to be (re)build for this folder to show up.
+10. Copy the generated recipe to the current folder: `cp recipes/ros-humble-XXX.yaml recipe.yaml` - note that at least one package needs to be (re)build for this folder to show up.
 See more info below.
 11. Build the recipe using boa: `boa build . -m ./.ci_support/conda_forge_pinnings.yaml -m ./conda_build_config.yaml`

 # How does it work?